AviatrixSystems/Docs/HowTos/troubleshooting.rst

 Packet capture
 ---------------

 Click Troubleshoot->Diagnostics->Network.
 At Packet Capture panel, select a gateway where you wish to do packet capture.
 You can further filter on Host and Port number.
 Click Start to start the capture, click Stop to stop the capture, then click Download to download the pcap file.
-You can also specifiy capture time.
+You can also specify capture time.
 The pcap file can be viewed by Wireshark.

 DNS Error
 ----------